 Finally, collecting data on customer transactions can provide valuable insights into what products or services customers are most interested in and their purchasing habits and preferences.

-It will also allow you to determine your average order value, giving you a deeper understanding of your ROI and helping you make other budgeting decisions.
+It will also help you determine your average order value, deepen your understanding of ROI, and inform other budgeting decisions.

 5 Best Practices for Collecting Customer Data